Annuals are often amazing in their variety and they bring fresh change to the garden.

 - bringing non-hardy annuals and plants indoors doesn’t require any dirty digging anymore.

-More interestingly, this technique can be used when growing and training bonsai.
+More interestingly, this technique is useful when growing and training bonsai.

 - It’s particularly relevant for bonsai created from seeds or young nursery plants.